samhaswon/skin_segmentation/README.md

 rather than purely how usable a particular model is for the task.
 I try to stay consistent as I've made the dataset for this, but this model is really showing how nondeterministic I am as a human.
-I would estimate that there's about 0.5-1% variation in exactly what value is given for a particular pixel, mostly from me dealing with JPG compression artifacting in the images.
+I would estimate that there's about 0.5-1% average variation in exactly what value is given for a particular pixel, mostly from me dealing with JPG compression artifacting in the images.

 Then there's the really difficult part of skin segmentation: translucent occlusion.